 Most importantly, you must pass a “means test“.
 You can’t earn over a certain amount of money, which varies depending on the state you live in and how large your family is.

 You also can’t have enough disposable income to cover at least part of your monthly debt payments for five years.
-A Chapter 7 bankruptcy filing is designed for people facing financial hardships.
+A Chapter 7 bankruptcy is designed for people facing financial hardships.
 If you do end up qualifying, there are some restrictions on which of your debts may be discharged.

-The debts that qualify for Chapter 7 bankruptcy discharge are mostly consumer and unsecured debts, with several notable exceptions.
+The debts that qualify for Chapter 7 bankruptcy discharge are mostly consumer and unsecured debts, with various notable exceptions.
 Debts that are not discharged include most secured and non-consumer debts such as your house, car, and real estate.